basic mathematics image

 Problem #2:

 Suppose that a car dealer has an inventory of 15,258 Honda Accord they have to sell by the end of 2008.
 Suppose they don't meet their goals and sell only 12456 Honda Accord by the end of 2008.
-How many cars are left in the back yard?
+How many cars are left in the backyard of the car dealer?

 Solution